 - All Parents as Teachers PTA activities are open to older siblings and children who have aged out of Parents as Teachers

 - Once you purchased your annual PTA membership it offers your family continuation of activities for your children from 3 to 5 years of age.

 - The PTA sponsors a clothing center to help supplement needs of families within the Shawnee Mission School District boundaries.
-Families can shop at no charge in this facility located at Broadmoor, 6701 W. 83rd Street, Overland Park, KS 66204
+Families can shop at no charge in this facility located at the Early Childhood Education Center, 6701 W. 83rd Street, Overland Park, KS 66204

 Infant Toddler Services of Johnson County (Birth to 2.9 years of age)